Rohithpavan12/creds-clone-showcase/ADMIN_README.md

 For issues or questions:
 - Create an issue on GitHub
-- Contact: admin@unicreds.com
+- Contact: admin@fundineed.com

 ## 📄 License

-Copyright © 2024 UniCreds.
+Copyright © 2024 Fundineed.
 All rights reserved.

 ---